 Most animals sleep for a considerable fraction of their life and also the molecular basis of sleep regulation seem to be strongly conserved as most species respond in the same way to many hypnotic drugs or wake-stimulants.
 This remarkable conservation across evolution suggests that the core function of sleep has to be sought at the basic cell biological level of neuronal function, namely that sleep is an intrinsic requirement of any neuronal network and, possibly, every neuron (or even cell?).
 Yet, so far, most of the efforts in investigating the function of sleep have been focused on electrophysiological analysis of the sleeping brain in a very descriptive fashion.We know a great deal about the electrical correlates of sleep and wakefulness but this knowledge could not, by itself, shed a deep light on the function of sleep.

 Our goal is to tackle the problem from a different perspective, using a combination of genetics, molecular biology and bioinformatics.

 What are the genes and the anatomical connections that regulate sleep?
 What happens in a single neuron when asleep?
 What are the molecular connections between sleep and learning and memory?
-Over the last century, Drosophila has proved to be the favourite animal model for studying genetics of relatively complex neurobiological problems: for instance many of the molecules involved with learning and memory have been identified in flies; the entire genetics of circadian regulation was discovered and characterized in Drosophila.
+Over the last century, Drosophila has proved to be the favourite animal model for studying the genetics of relatively complex neurobiological problems: for instance, many of the molecules involved in learning and memory have been identified in flies; the entire genetics of circadian regulation was discovered and characterised in Drosophila.
 It is reasonable and safe to predict that flies can contribute to the unsolved mystery of sleep as much as they did in other puzzling fields.